flurdy/dreamfactory/README.md

 * Replace application.conf bespoke settings or via -Dconfig.file
 * Modify bridge and bow views to change branding
 * Tweak messages for titles

+## Run

+`sbt run`

+will launch the application.

+Also includes a Dockerfile to build and run using Docker.

+## Live

+This is running live at [code.flurdy.com](https://code.flurdy.com)